Blue Badge scheme

 Using stolen or fake blue badges, or allowing a family member or friend to use a badge without the badge holder in the vehicle, is fraud.
 Committing blue badge fraud can result in a fine of up to £1000.

-You can find out about your rights and responsibilities as a Blue Badge holder in Transport Scotland's leaflet - The Blue Badge scheme: rights and responsibilities in Scotland.
+You can find out about your rights and responsibilities as a Blue Badge holder in Transport Scotland's leaflet - User Perceptions of the Summary Blue Badge Guidance.
 The leaflet also gives useful information about using the Blue Badge in the UK and abroad.

 For more information about the Blue Badge scheme please contact us by emailing email@example.com or calling 03456 08 12 08.